Kosovo: Direct a Community Resource Center

 Children’s Educational Plan and Options:

-Educational options in Kosovo consist of: (1) local Albanian public schools—generally inadequate for proper learning, (2) homeschooling, (3) Black Forest Academy (Germany) for high-school-age children.
+Educational options in Kosovo consist of local Albanian public schools, homeschooling, and Black Forest Academy in Germany for high-school-age children.

 The successful applicant(s) will receive a full compensation package with the expectation that, once appointed, efforts will be made to raise a portion of support costs through the applicant’s network of friends, family, local church, or other resources.
 Information on support costs will be made available upon application.
 Training and/or coaching in fundraising is available.

 Applicant(s) should be aware that serving in the international world often requires a higher degree of grace and flexibility.
 For example, overseas teams can be suddenly and unexpectedly impacted by illness, government decisions, financial realities, team changes, or other factors beyond the team’s control.
 The challenge for applicants is that these factors can sometimes necessitate the sudden redefining of a position, which may take place before, during, or after the application/interview process has begun or is completed.

 CAMA Services is the relief and development specialized structure of Alliance Missions.
 As part of an evangelical denomination, we are committed to biblical holism, which is modeled and reflected through our work.
 Due to this commitment, part of the required qualifications includes optimal emotional, spiritual, and physical health.
 These will be assessed during the application process.